 Interceptors shall be installed in such a manner that drainage from areas outside the area intended to be served may not enter.
 Interceptors shall be tested in a manner approved by the District and shall be witnessed by District Personnel.

 SEC.
 6.11.03.
 Grease Traps.
-Any type of business or establishment such as, but not limited to restaurants, bakeries, donut shops, take out, drive-in eating establishments, ice cream or milk drive-in stations, hospitals, hotel markets, recreation or reception halls, etc., where any grease or other objectionable materials may be discharged into a public or private sewage main or disposal system which is deemed by the General Manager or his designated representative to be a Small Volume food establishment may choose to install a grease trap in place of a grease interceptor.
+Any type of business or establishment such as, but not limited to restaurants, bakeries, donut shops, take out, drive-in eating establishments, ice cream or milk drive-in stations, hospitals, hotel, fish/meat/poultry processing, markets, recreation or reception halls, car wash, and vehicle repair shop, where any grease or other objectionable materials may be discharged into a public or private sewage main or disposal system which is deemed by the District Manager or his designated representative to be a Small Volume food establishment may choose to install a grease trap in place of a grease interceptor.

 The size, type and location of each grease trap shall be approved by the General Manager or designated representative.
 Wastes in excess of 140◦ F (60◦ C) shall not be discharged into a grease trap.